Guide tones are a topic that comes up early and often when learning how to play jazz guitar.

 - b9 to 5

-There are other guide tones available, but these are the most popular and this lesson focuses on these two patterns.
+There are other guide tones available, but these are the most popular and this lesson focuses on these two patterns, and mostly b7-3 as those are the most commonly used.

 Once you can apply these guide tones in real time, explore more half-step connections between chords in your playing.